Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 or a versioned variant such as:

-One missing /v1 is enough to cause constant errors.
+Just one missing /v1 can lead to constant errors.

 Step 3: Open Janitor AI API Settings

 Janitor AI treats most external models as OpenAI-compatible, meaning they follow a similar request format.
-DeepSeek supports this structure, which is why the integration works at all.
+DeepSeek supports this structure, which is why the integration works.

 Step 4: Configure Janitor AI for DeepSeek